What is Scoliosis?

 Symptoms in Adolescents

-The most common type of Scoliosis is adolescent idiopathic Scoliosis, which usually develops during adolescence.
+The common type of Scoliosis is adolescent idiopathic Scoliosis, which usually develops during adolescence.
 Among the symptoms are the following:

 • One hip may be larger than the other.